 - The current assessment tool is the Preschool Early Literacy Indicator (PELI).
 The PELI assessment is designed for preschool and pre-kindergarten children (ages 3 to 5) and assesses alphabet knowledge, vocabulary and oral language, phonological awareness, and comprehension.
 The assessment is given in a storybook format that will be familiar to most preschoolers.
 The measure is untimed and takes about 15 minutes to administer per child.
-Benchmark assessments are administered by the Interventionist with all children in his or her classroom in the fall, winter, and spring.
-An early math inventory assessment is also utilized. - More frequent, on-going assessment is administered with children receiving Tier 2 or Tier 3 support.
-The purpose of more frequent assessment is to gauge student progress and the effectiveness of the intervention.
-This is called progress monitoring.
+Benchmark assessments are administered by the Interventionist with all children in his or her classroom in the fall, winter, and spring. - The Early Math Inventory (EMI) is used to assess numeracy skills in 3-5-year-olds students.
+It is untimed, takes 5-10 minutes, and is administered in fall, winter, and spring with all students in the class.
+Children receiving Tier 2 or Tier 3 support receive brief progress monitoring checks every two weeks.
+The purpose of more frequent assessment is to gauge student progress and the effectiveness of the intervention and supports the team with instructional decision making.